2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-Based on the displacement of the servo motor on the steering mechanism of our vehicle, we had to redesign the mechanism so that the SG90S servo motor could be mounted onto it.
+Based on the displacement of the servo motor on the steering mechanism of our vehicle, we had to redesign the mechanism with the intention that the SG90S servo motor could be mounted on it.
 We put the SG960S servo motor on the second layer of the vehicle, being more convenient to connect to the steering mechanism.
-What's more, the steering mechanism operates more smoothly as we did so.
+Appropriately, the steering mechanism operates more smoothly.

 <img src= "https://user-images.githubusercontent.com/106851896/178087399-1efc9875-dcfc-4141-bd51-6f2f8170cec8.PNG" width="550" height="300">